awslabs/aws-iatk/docs/index.md

 !!! question "Looking for Pip signed releases?
 [Learn more about verifying signed builds](./security.md#verifying-signed-builds)"

-## Quick getting started

-See [Tutorial's](./tutorial/index.md) page for more information.
+## Set up

-## Credentials Configurations
+### Credentials Configurations

-AWS CTK requires AWS Credentials in order to interact with AWS Resources in your account.
+AWS CTK requires AWS credentials in order to interact with the AWS resources in your account.
 You can specify this in `AWSCtk` directly, as shown below.
 You can also set [Environment Variables](#environment-variables) instead.

 ```
 from aws_ctk import AWSCtk